wegfawefgawefg/soundpounder3000/README.md

 - normalize volumes / may no longer be necessary
 - fix bug where the last note doesnt represent the needed music duration
 - fix double nesting of cursor jumps
+- clean up the location of the output existing in two places for no good reason

 ## notes